Mobutu Sese Seko: Family

-Mobutu was married twice in his lifetime.
+Mobutu was married twice.
 He married his first wife, Marie-Antoinette Gbiatibwa Gogbe Yetene, in 1955.
 They had nine children.
 She died of heart failure on 22 October 1977 in Genolier, Switzerland, at the age of 36.
 On 1 May 1980, he married his mistress, Bobi Ladawa, on the eve of a visit by Pope John Paul II, thus legitimizing his relationship in the eyes of the Church.
 Two of his sons from his first marriage died during his lifetime, Nyiwa (d.
 16 September 1994) and Konga (d.
 1992).
 Three more died in the years following his death: Kongulu (d.
 24 September 1998), Manda (d.
 27 November 2004), and Ndokula (d.
 4 November 2011).
 His elder son from his second marriage, Nzanga Mobutu, now the head of the family, finished fourth in the 2006 presidential elections and later served in the government of the Democratic Republic of the Congo as Minister of State and Deputy Prime Minister of the day government.
-Another son of his, Giala, has also served in the government of the Democratic Republic of Congo as both a member of the National Assembly and the Senate.
+Another son of his, Giala, has served in the government of the Democratic Republic of Congo as both a member of the National Assembly and the Senate.
 A daughter, Yakpwa (nicknamed Yaki), was briefly married to a Belgian, Pierre Janssen, who later wrote a book that described Mobutu's lifestyle in vivid detail.